 Use the hotel for indoor walking

 If it’s very cold or poor weather outside, use the hotel hallways as your personal indoor walking track!
 There isn’t much to see, so listening to a podcast or audiobook can help to pass the time.
+A carpeted hallway is also probably lower impact on your knees and hips, which can help if you’re sore from traveling.

 Get extra steps in the margins